code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-spring-boot.md

 PrimeFaces is integrated with the **ThemeRoller CSS Framework** in order to support different themes.
 There are three types of themes you can configure:

-1. You can [purchase premium themes](https://www.primefaces.org/themes/){:target="_blank"}
+1. You can [purchase premium themes](https://www.primefaces.org/themes/){:target="_blank"}.
-2. You can choose from the [free community themes](https://www.primefaces.org/themes/){:target="_blank"}
+2. You can choose from the [free community themes](https://www.primefaces.org/themes/){:target="_blank"} (click the Community tab).
 3. You can create your own theme using the online theme generator tool of [ThemeRoller](http://jqueryui.com/themeroller/){:target="_blank"}.

-The following example shows how to setup a PrimeFaces theme using Spring Boot and Maven.
+The following example shows how to set up the Bootstrap PrimeFaces theme using Spring Boot and Maven.

 ## 2. General Project Overview